truongsonghiep/journey-to-the-west/chapter-074.md

 Little Wind Cutter whom he first met on the road.
 In big strides, he followed the road back to search for the cave and to do some more detection on those three old fiendish demons.
 Truly, these were
-The Handsome Monkey King‟s ten thousand ways to change!
+The Handsome Monkey King's ten thousand ways to change!
 Ten thousand permutations, what real abilities!
 He dashed deeply into the mountain, following the path on which he came.
 As he ran along, he suddenly heard people shouting and horses neighing.
 When he raised his eyes to look, he saw that the noise was coming from a huge mob of little fiends in front of the Lion-Camel Cave, all equipped with columns of scimitars, lances, spears, and halberds, with flags and banners.
-Delighted, our Great Sage said to himself, “Long Life Li‟s words are not far off the mark!”
+Delighted, our Great Sage said to himself, “Long Life Li's words are not far off the mark!”
 979
 979
 The way that those little fiends were arrayed, you see, had an order to it: two